 NOTE: For this Release of the specification, QoS constraints apply only to the non-GBR default QoS Flow.

 At PDU Session Establishment for home-routed roaming, to reduce the risk of PDU Session establishment failure due to QoS from the HPLMN not being compliant with SLA, the V-SMF may provide the VPLMN local policy in QoS constraints to the H-SMF as specified in clause 4.3.2.2.2 of TS 23.502 [3].
+At HR-SBO PDU Session Establishment, the V-SMF supporting HR-SBO may provide the H-SMF with the constraint on DL Session AMBR for Offloading.

 For intra-5GS mobility with V-SMF insertion or V-SMF change (e.g. inter-PLMN mobility), as specified in clause 4.23 of TS 23.502 [3], the new/target V-SMF may validate the currently applied QoS against the QoS constraints.
 The new/target V-SMF provides QoS constraints to the H-SMF during the mobility procedure.
 The new/target V-SMF may temporarily accept a higher QoS even if the currently applied QoS exceeds the QoS constraints.
 Alternatively, for the QoS parameters related with the QoS constraints, the V-SMF may locally downgrade these values before providing the corresponding QoS profiles to 5G AN.
 The V-SMF may decide to release the PDU Session if the HPLMN does not provide updated QoS compliant with the QoS constraints after the mobility procedure.